ZYChen-lab/MT2_CRISPRi/README.md

 # MT2_CRISPRi

-## R/perl/bash code used for "Systematic Evaluation of Retroviral LTRs as cis-regulatory Elements in Mouse Embryos" manuscript.
+## R/perl/bash code used for the "Systematic Evaluation of Retroviral LTRs as cis-regulatory Elements in Mouse Embryos" manuscript.

 ### Main R notebook for data anlyses